foodsiadore/FoodsSite/evolution.md

 If possible symbol fonts should be used as graphic elements on the website.
 I.E. [Pictos](http://pictos.drewwilson.com/) or [Kfon](http://www.fontsquirrel.com/fonts/Kfon).

+An important element is the chef introduction like "Jason Atherton for Foods I Adore", but it is by no means the only part to explore.

 ## Physical Packaging